Bahaamour/Financial-Planner/README.md

 # Financial-Planner
 ![An image for the header of the Repository](/Images/Financial_planning.png)

-This project help credit union members evaluate their financial health by:
+This project helps credit union members evaluate their financial health by:

 1. Giving them the ability to assess their monthly budget.
 2. They'll be able to forecast a reasonably effective retirement plan based on their current holdings of cryptocurrencies, stocks, and bonds.